LERCAutomation/DataSearches-UserGuide/execute/execute.rst

 	Site name displays automatically if the search reference is found

 If the search reference does not exist, but you are certain the search reference exists in the search layer(s), enter the site name manually (:numref:`figSearchRefUnknownArcGIS`).
+If the site does not have a name and the attribute :ref:`RequireSiteName <requiresitename>` in the XML profile is set to No, the site name can be left blank.

 .. _figsearchRefUnknownArcGIS: